 Files can be marked for delivery either manually via an SCC client application, or scheduled to run automatically via a persistent command created within the SCC Delivery Manager utility.

-The Delivery module incorporates “Done” and “Error” tables, which record the status of delivered files.
-These tables are purged according to custom preferences during MediaServer maintenance procedures.
+The SCC Delivery module incorporates "Done" and "Error" tables, which record the status of delivered files.
+These tables are purged according to custom preferences during SCC maintenance procedures.
 In addition a custom string can be added to each sent record maintaining an audit trail of a files delivery history.

 A simple example of a ServerOps script is to detect when a database object has been added and immedately tag it by updating one of its metadata fields with a pre-determined value.
 A second example is to detect when an object has changed, read its metadata, determine if a particular field now has a certain value and, if it does, copy the object's associated stored document (inserted file) to a destination folder while updating different values into the metadata of the copied file and optionally the metadata of the object that remains behind in the database library.